Mamed Khalidov: Mixed martial arts career

 Khalidov was originally scheduled to face Paulo Filho at KSW 17.
 However, Filho was forced out of the bout due to him going into rehab for a drug addiction and he was replaced by Jesse Taylor.
 Khalidov won the fight via submission (kneebar) in the first round.

-Khalidov next competed against former UFC fighter Rodney Wallace on May 12, 2012 at KSW 19.
+Khalidov next competed against former UFC fighter Rodney Wallace on May 12, 2012, at KSW 19.
 He won the fight via KO in the first round.

-On December 1, 2012 he defeated Kendall Grove and won the fight via submission (achilles lock).
+On December 1, 2012, he defeated Kendall Grove and won the fight via submission (achilles lock).
 Khalidov next faced Melvin Manhoef at KSW 23 on June 8, 2013, winning the fight by front choke in the first round.

-On July 30, 2018 it was announced that Khalidov had vacated his middleweight championship belt in order to pursue a rematch against KSW Light Heavyweight champion Tomasz Narkun.
+On July 30, 2018, it was announced that Khalidov had vacated his middleweight championship belt in order to pursue a rematch against KSW Light Heavyweight champion Tomasz Narkun.
 On October 9, 2018, it was announced that the rematch would happen at KSW 46: Narkun vs. Khalidov 2 on December 1, 2018.
 Khalidov lost the rematch via unanimous decision and retired from the sport in the cage.

 In September 2019, news surfaced that Khalidov will be returning from retirement to face Scott Askham in a catchweight bout at KSW 52 on December 7, 2019.
 He lost the fight via unanimous decision.

 Khalidov next challenged Scott Askham for the KSW Middleweight Championship in a rematch bout at KSW 55: Askham vs. Khalidov 2 on October 10, 2020.
 He reclaimed the title via first-minute knockout.

-Khalidov defended his title against Roberto Soldić on December 18, 2021 at KSW 65: Khalidov vs. Soldić.
+Khalidov defended his title against Roberto Soldić on December 18, 2021, at KSW 65: Khalidov vs. Soldić.
 He lost the bout and his title via knockout after getting caught with a left hook in the second round.

 Khalidov faced Mariusz Pudzianowski at KSW 77: Khalidov vs. Pudzianowski on December 17, 2022.
-He went on to defeat Pudzianowski via first round TKO stoppage after Pudzian tapped to ground and pound.
+He went on to defeat Pudzianowski via first-round TKO stoppage after Pudzian tapped to ground and pound.

+Khalidov faced Scott Askham in trilogy at XTB KSW 83: Colosseum 2 on June 3, 2023.
+He won the bout in the third round after hitting Askham with flying switch kick and finishing him with punches.

+On February 24, 2024, in the main event of XTB KSW Epic: Chalidow vs Adamek, he fought Tomasz Adamek in a boxing match.
+He lost due to a hand injury after the third round.

 Personal life

-Khalidov acquired Polish citizenship in 2015.
+Khalidov acquired Polish citizenship in 2010.

 In June 2019 news surfaced that the police arrested Khalidov due to alleged illegal import of stolen cars.
 Khalidov is yet to appear before court.